Point partition numbers: decomposable and indecomposable critical graphs: Constructions for -critical graphs

 \section{Constructions for $\pa_t$-critical graphs}

-In this section we deal with the problem of how to decompose a critical graph into smaller critical graphs.
-Clearly, to assemble and disassemble critical graphs are two sides of the same coin.

-There are two well known constructions for $\chi$-critical graphs that can be easily extended to $\pa_t$-critical graphs, known as the Dirac join and the Haj\'os join.
+There are two well known constructions for $\chi$-critical graphs that can easily be extended to $\pa_t$-critical graphs, namely the Dirac join and the Haj\'os join.
 The first construction is very common in graph theory and was first used by Dirac (see Gallai \cite[(2.1)]{Gallai63a}) to construct $\cn$-critical graphs, and the second construction was invented by Haj\'os \cite{Hajos61} to characterize the class of graphs with chromatic number at least $k$.

 In this section let $\ell$ be a given positive integer.
 Let $G_1$ and $G_2$ be two \DF{disjoint graphs}, that is, $G_1$ and $G_2$ have no vertex and no edge in common.
 Let $G$ be the graph obtained from the union $G_1 \cup G_2$ by adding edges between $V(G_1)$ and $V(G_2)$ so that $\mu_G(u,v)=\ell$ whenever $u\in V(G_1)$ and $v\in V(G_2)$.
 We call $G$ the \DF{Dirac $\ell$-join} of $G_1$ and $G_2$ and write $G=G_1 \dil G_2$.
 The proof of the following theorem is easy and left to the reader.